Unit 3: Connecting and Managing Devices¶

-Devices can be connected to EnOS Cloud directly or through EnOS Edge, depending on the hardware and software capabilities of devices.
+Devices can be connected to the EnOS Cloud directly or through EnOS Edge, depending on the hardware and software capabilities of the devices.
 To understand the types of devices and relevant connection scenarios, see Device Connectivity.

-- Cloud side configuration to register the device and obtain device credentials
+- Cloud side configuration to register the device and obtain device credentials.

-- Device side development to enable devices to connect and transmit data in a way that complies to EnOS standards
+- Device side development to enable devices to connect and transmit data in a way that complies to EnOS standards.

-Find Out Other Options of Data Ingestion¶
+Find Other Options of Data Ingestion¶

 Manage Device Lifecycle on EnOS¶